Mohammad Zahir Aghbar: Diplomatic career

 Aghbar's diplomatic career began in 2018, when he was appointed consul-general in Germany.
 He later became the Afghan ambassador to Tajikistan, presenting his diplomatic credentials on February 20, 2020.

 Taliban offensive

 After the fall of Kabul to the Taliban in August 2021, Aghbar joined the Panjshir resistance.
 He also decried the flight of Ashraf Ghani, called for his arrest for allegedly absconding with some $169 million US dollars, and stated that "Panjshir stands strong against anyone who wants to enslave people."
 Aghbar claimed Ghani “stole $169m from the state coffers” and called for Interpol to arrest not only Ghani, but also Ghani's two aides Hamdallah Moheb and Fazl Mahmoud Fazli for stealing public funds.

 In an interview with Eurasianet, Aghbar stated his resolve to keep working, even for no pay, and further claimed that Ghani "had a prior agreement with the Taliban".

-He would also given the title of Deputy President to acting Afghanistan President Amrullah Saleh.
+He was also given the title of Deputy President to acting Afghanistan President Amrullah Saleh.